-- Enable UV and IR photography when used with appropriate barrier filters and light sources, in addition to visible light photography. - Tend to be smaller and lighter with fewer inner mechanisms, reducing strain on the user. - Offer enhanced image stabilization, as they lack an internal mirror that may vibrate when taking photographs.31

-Are capable of manual, automatic, and other modes, but some literature has identified challenges with manual mode focusing and use in low light.32
+- Enable UV and IR photography when used with appropriate barrier filters and light sources, in addition to visible light photography. - Tend to be smaller and lighter with fewer inner mechanisms, reducing strain on the user. - Offer enhanced image stabilization, as they lack an internal mirror that may vibrate when taking photographs.31 - Are capable of manual, automatic, and other modes, but some literature has identified challenges with manual mode focusing and use in low light.32

 Mirrorless cameras have a shorter battery life than DSLRs because of the power usage of the electronic viewfinder.
 Lens adapters allow the use of DSLR lenses on mirrorless cameras, saving organizations money when switching technologies.
-Mirrorless cameras are relatively new to the consumer market, so there are fewer accessories available than cameras;33 for DSLR those available furthermore, the FTCoE did not identify any studies on injury documentation using mirrorless cameras.
+Mirrorless cameras are relatively new to the consumer market, so there are fewer accessories available than those available for DSLR cameras;33 furthermore, the FTCOE did not identify any studies on injury documentation using mirrorless cameras.